renatofdds/aidermacs/README.md

 *Note: You can also rely on Aider's default behavior of automatically searching for `.aider.conf.yml` in the home directory, project root, or current directory, in that order.
 In this case, you do not need to set `aidermacs-config-file` or include `--config` in `aidermacs-extra-args`.*

-**Important: When using a config file, all other Aidermacs configuration variables related to model selection (e.g., `aidermacs-default-model`, `aidermacs-architect-model`, `aidermacs-use-architect-mode`) are IGNORED.** Aider will *only* use the settings specified in your `.aider.conf.yml` file.
+**Important: When using a config file, all other Aidermacs configuration variables supplying an argument option (e.g., `aidermacs-default-model`, `aidermacs-architect-model`, `aidermacs-use-architect-mode`) are IGNORED.** Aider will *only* use the settings specified in your `.aider.conf.yml` file.
 Do not attempt to combine these Emacs settings with a config file, as the results will be unpredictable.

 #### Notes